Luke 7:24

 the self-righteous Pharisee and Jesus concerning the woman who was called a

 sinner.
-Obviously the Pharisee thought he was better than her.
+Obviously, the Pharisee thought he was better than her.
 The Pharisee

 thought that she should be regarded as an outcast and an untouchable.
 The

-only begotten son."
+gave his only begotten son."

 Why was the woman touched so deeply?
 Luke